-7. “Catedral de Santa maria La Menor” in the Dominican Republic is believed to be the oldest cathedral in the world.
+7. “Catedral de Santa Maria La Menor” in the Dominican Republic is believed to be the oldest cathedral in the Americas.
 It dates back to 1540.
-The oldest cathedral can be visited in the capital city of the country – Santo Domingo.
+The cathedral can be visited in the capital city of the country – Santo Domingo.
 At the front side is Columbus bronze statue facing north as well as Taíno native Anacaona the first person from Hispaniola to understand Spanish.

-8. The island country saw difficult days of brutality, conspiracy and downfall during colonial times.
-It was affected with a poor economy and political instability even after gaining independence.
+8. The island country saw difficult days of brutality, conspiracy, and downfall during colonial times.
+It was affected by a poor economy and political instability even after gaining independence.
 However, as of today, the country is improving with the help of agriculture and tourism.

 11. People of the island nation prefer living in joint families.